khareenp/WileyEdge_Khareen/README.md

 University of the West Indies: Cave Hill

-This repository containns all of my assignments and challenges completed in Wiley Edge training.
+This repository contains all of my assignments and challenges completed in Wiley Edge training.
 Start date: June 2022